What are Financial Markets?

 1. Puts savings into more productive use

 As mentioned in the example above, a savings account that has money in it should not just let that money sit in the vault.
-Thus, financial markets like banks open it up to individuals and companies that need it such as for a home loan, student loan, or business loan.
+Thus, financial markets like banks open it up to individuals and companies that need a home loan, student loan, or business loan.

 2. Determines the price of securities